Photograph of George courtesy of his niece, Irene James. Further photograph at bottom of this page.

 First landed France & Flanders, 21st July 1915.

-Medal entitlement: Distinguished Service Medal, 1914-15 Star, British War Medal, Victory Medal.
+Medal entitlement: Distinguished Conduct Medal, 1914-15 Star, British War Medal, Victory Medal.

 Soldier's Papers at National Archives survived and transcribed.